adobe/open-development-template/Mission.md

 # Why Document It?

-## Efficiency Through Clarity Of Direction
+## Performance Through Clarity Of Direction

 It is easy to get caught up in the day-to-day trials and tribulations of work, but how can we be sure that what we're working on aligns with the purpose of the